visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 In theory, it maybe should be possible to apply a **Slice** operator and display a subset of its dimensions.
 In practice, this may not be possible.

-Whether VisIt_ handles bare array data in a desireable way depends on the database plugin used to read it.
+Whether VisIt_ handles bare array data in a desirable way depends on the database plugin used to read it.
 The **Image** plugin, for example, presents both zone-centered and node-centered options allowing the user to choose and even switch between treatments.
 But, the **Image** plugin will treat a stack of images as a 3D *volume* and not a 2D array of images over time.
 Whether this is the correct thing to do depends on information unknown to VisIt_.